 With the holidays approaching, what additional tips can you offer to other military families?

 We want to thank C.C.
-Gallagher for contributing to our OneOp Family Development blog!
+Gallagher for contributing to our OneOp blog post!
 Be sure to stay tuned throughout 2020 for more guest contributions from her.
 The next installment in this blog series is to come in April 2020.
-For access to all of OneOp Family Development’s blog posts, please click here.
+For access to all of OneOp’s blog posts, please click here.

 Sonethavilay, H., Maury, R.V., Hurwitz, J., & Uveges, R.L.
 (2018).
 “Blue Star Families Military Family Lifestyle Survey: Comprehensive Report.”
 Dept. of Applied Research at Blue Star Families & The Institute of Veterans & Military Families, Syracuse University.
 Retrieved from: https://bluestarfam.org/wp-content/uploads/2019/03/2018MFLS-ComprehensiveReport-DIGITAL-FINAL.pdf